Latest Update: The Argentine Economy

 For your trip to Chile/Argentina, we would recommend the following:

-• Take two credit or debit cards with you (in case one doesn’t work) to withdraw local currency from ATMs and for paying in restaurants; Visa, Mastercard and Amex are widely accepted.
-Please be aware that you may be charged high fees every time you use an ATM or pay with a card so do check with your bank before travelling.
-ATMs will only expend local currency.
-Credit Cards are more widely accepted in Chile than in Argentina.
+• Take two credit or debit cards with you (in case one doesn’t work) to withdraw local currency from ATMs and pay in restaurants; Visa, Mastercard and Amex are widely accepted.

 • Traveller's cheques are not advised for either country as they are very hard to change and are given a very low rate.